VedantAdke96/VedantAdke96/README.md

-- 👋 Hi, My Name Is Vedant I'm a 14 y/o Indian Programmer.
+Hi, My Name Is Vedant I'm a 14 y/o Indian Programmer.
-- 👀 I’m interested in Programming, Blockchain, Software Developement, etc.
+I’m interested in Programming, Blockchain, Software Developement, etc.
--
+Contact me on Instagram: @vrtech_official

 <!---
 VedantAdke96/VedantAdke96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.